adrenak/GPUVideoPlayer/README.md

+# Note .
+This repository is not being actively maintained.
+Issues may not be addressed.

 # GPUVideoPlayer
 Alternative to Unity's `VideoPlayer` component.
-RUn HEVC/H265 videos with GPU decoding, lower loading times and better performance.
+Run HEVC/H265 videos with GPU decoding, lower loading times and better performance.

 # API/Usage
 The `GPUVideoPlayer` class derives from `MonoBehaviour` and needs to be on the scene. `GPUVideoPlayer` component also provides some primitive auto play features.